blenq/pagio/pagio/docs/timezone.rst

 only parse values when the DateStyle parameter is set to ISO.
 The pagio library sets this on startup, but it might be overridden by executing a "SET DateStyle TO ..." statement.
 In the ISO format, the timezone is represented as a fixed offset, e.g. "+02:00".
-This is translated to a Python timezone with a fixed offset.
+The session timezone is used if it is an IANA timezone recognized by the zoneinfo module.
+Otherwise the fixed offset text is translated to a Python timezone with a fixed offset.

-No timezone conversion by the server takes place, when the binary result format is used.
+When the binary result format is used, No timezone conversion by the server takes place.
 The UTC value is sent to the client.
 The pagio library will try to convert the timestamp to the session timezone to make the results similar when using either text or binary format.
 It will return a Python datetime value with tzinfo set to the session timezone if it is a IANA timezone i.e.